Ramin-RX7/Shifty/docs/Principals/Variables.md

                             // (Not implemented yet)

 No variables are allowed to be created with a name that exists in this mapping.
 If a variable has already been created with a name and then a class/function/module with the same name is declared, error will be raised.

+# Todo/Notes of this doc:

+Check marks-and-sweep algorithm for garbage collection system

+Some algorithms to stop cyclic references when using marks-and-sweep: Cheney's algorithm, Baker's algorithm, and the "two-finger" algorithm

+**Object Pooling System**:

+- Using object-pooling and concurrent garbage collection system at the same time (hybrid grabage collector)
+- Users be able to set a flag when making classes to indicate wether objects of this class should be pooled in object pooling system or not.
+- ?
+Using a fixed size object pooling system or dynamic sized?
+- ?
+Let the size of the pool be configurable by user?